 1. A malt or shake.
 I maintain that you should get at least ten brain freezes between the months of June and September.

 2. A jalapeño margarita.
-Preferably while sweltering during one of September’s Indian Summer days.
+Preferably while sweltering on one of the hottest days of summer.

 3. A good ol’ fashioned triangle-shaped watermelon slice.
 If you’ve done watermelon “straight up” enough, go with this fancy Mojito watermelon.